semaphoreci/docs/docs/guided-tour/getting-started.md

 # Creating Your First CI/CD Pipeline

-This step-by-step tutorial will have you running a successful CI/CD pipeline on Semaphore in minutes.
+This step-by-step tutorial will have you running a successful continuous integration and delivery (CI/CD) pipeline on Semaphore in minutes.

 ![Final CI/CD workflow on Semaphore](getting-started/final-workflow.png)